I had it explained that this weekend is not going to be all that I figured.

 It was not what you would call either profitable nor productive, but I did get some entertaining interest from a couple from Germany who thought they might want a portrait.
 The logistics have yet to be determined, but the desire was there!
 It's a little like what they say about golf: any day golfing is better than whatever the heck the opposite is.
 And this is so much better than what the opposite is.

 So this is the summary of the whole day:

 The top is a partial piece from the morning visitors, two mule deer.
 The bottom 2 are transfer demos.
 You can see, why this process is not exactly straightforward....

 The top one you can see is after touch up.
 It initially had no beak, no tail and a chunk of its back was gone, but I went in with my tiny little brush and repaired him.

 The bottom shows how it looks when I peel the paper off...ugh

 My posts of late have not been quite as lavish, as I have actually been able to avoid going into the visitor's centers for Wi-Fi!
 Do we call this a victory that I have given up on my little computer?
 Or do we just call it too lazy to drive the extra 15 minutes up to an hour?

 I ended the day with a run down to the teepees for Sunset.
 I never had managed to do that.

 It was definitely worth it.
-Photos are in the real camera, however and I'm not sure if anyone sums it up.
+Photos were in the real camera, however and I'm not sure if any one sums it up.
 But it was quite spectacular.